 Are you surprised by what you’ve discovered?
 Are your thoughts generally productive?
 How do they help you?
 How do they get in the way?

 What relationship do your thoughts have with your feeling states?
 For example, do your thoughts change throughout the day?
 When you’re tired, hungry, rushed…how does this affect your thoughts?
 Can you detect when your thoughts steer or influence your mood, or the other way around, when your mood has an affect on your thinking?

-There is a value in learning to observe your thoughts and it’s also useful to take breaks from them.
+Importantly. there is a value in learning to observe your occupying thoughts and it’s also useful to take breaks from them.
 Thoughts are the normal state of affairs for the mind.
 In other words, we are almost always having thoughts, but there are various ways to take a holiday from the internal dialogue.
 Here are two:

-This is about getting more conscious about what influences our lives, our choices, how we show up in the world.
+In conclusion, this is about getting more conscious about what influences our lives, our choices, how we show up in the world.
 In the game of life, awareness rules.
-Some nifty tools aren’t bad either.
+However, some nifty tools aren’t bad either.